Eschatologue/CM_wiki/docs/lore/event/dwarvish-london-war.md

 ## Aftermath

-The Ironhelm War concluded with the surrender of Myrkheim, marking a significant shift in the balance of power in Antares.
+The Dwarvish-London War concluded with the surrender of Myrkheim, marking a significant shift in the balance of power in Antares.
 London’s victory underscored the effectiveness of industrialised warfare, setting a new standard for military conflict on the continent.

 For Myrkheim, the war led to a period of reflection and rebuilding.
 The defeat highlighted the limitations of their traditional strategies in the face of London’s technological superiority.
 The broader impact of the Ironhelm War was felt across Antares, as other nations observed the transformative potential of London’s approach to warfare, signalling the beginning of a new era in the region’s history.